 THE DANGEROUS DANCE

-A documentary film for men about sex, love and trauma
+A documentary film about childhood trauma

 Do all of your relationship flow without a hitch day in day out?
 Of course not.